-Until recently, most companies often wrestled with the idea of having a blog or forum because they didn’t like the idea of allowing anyone to add negative comments about its products or website.
+Until recently, most companies often wrestled with the idea of having a blog or forum.
+They didn’t like the idea of allowing anyone to add negative comments about its products or website.

 It is understandable because no one likes bad press.
 But by allowing your customers to air their feelings, the result is generally favourable.

 What do you think?

 All your effort in building a strong online presence and updating your website with fresh content won’t mean a thing if your site is not available 24x7x365.

 You also need to host your website with a reliable firm that can guarantee that your site is online and secure.